 Salon software is a fool-proof way to measure individual employee performance by evaluation.
 Since it allows you to run monthly reports, it is an effective way to keep track of your stylist’s progress.
 It can also give you information that you can implement to penetrate growth.

-Only by observing, recording, and analyzing employee an employee’s performance you can pave the path to success.
+Only by observing, recording, and analyzing employee and employee performance, you can pave the path to success.
 In this blog, you will find effective ways to evaluate salon staff and individual stylists’ performance using salon software.

 Table of Contents: